makkus/freckles/README.rst

 - sometimes, cancelling it's execution can result in some runaway tasks (e.g. a kicked-off 'apt' process isn't killed and will run until it is finished by itself) -- this doesn't happen often, and it's usually of no consequence.
 But important to know I guess.
 - as *freckelize* and it's adapters use conventions to minimize the need for configuration, it is fairly opinionated on how to do things, necessarily.
 You might, for example, not like the way ``dotfiles`` are 'stowed' (preferring maybe using an external git work-tree, or whatnot), or how the ``python-dev`` adapter handles python code.
 That being said, it is certainly possible to just write another adapter, or add different options to existing ones.
 - on Mac OS X, in most cases the Command-line tools package as well as 'homebrew' will be installed.
 I'm not a Mac user, but I assume that is what most people will want anyway.
 Or at least don't mind.
+- I haven't figured out yet how exactly to deal with password entry, or other kind of secrets.
+Currently *freckles* does not ask for any passwords itself.
+If an ansible run needs a password, that request is forwarded by *freckles* though.
+- also, I haven't decided whether *freckles* will allow download of remote resources by default (as it is now), or whether some config setting will have to be set (to maybe trust certain urls).
+So, default behaviour as it is now might change.
+Just saying, so nobody complains later because they were getting used to it.

 License
 *******